exue026/mysite/index.md

 ---
-layout: home
+layout: default
 ---

 # About

 Hi, my name is Ethan Xue!
 I'm a third year Sofware Engineering student at the University of Waterloo currently looking for an internship for January-April 2020.
-You can reach me by [email](mailto: ethan.xue@gmail.com).

 I have four internships under my belt at companies like Cloudera and eero (a subsidiary of Amazon).
 My interests include distributed systems and open-source software development.
 I've contributed production code in C++, Python, JavaScript, Go, and Scala.

-For a more detailed description of my skillset and background, please check out my [resume]().
+Some of my current/past hobbies include: NBA2K, basketball, swimming, travelling, anime, and weightlifting.

 # Experience